cklose2000/knowledge_base_chatbot1/README.md

 - **Dark Theme** - Professional dark theme optimized for financial professionals
 - **Responsive Design** - Works seamlessly on desktop and mobile devices

+### ✅ **Modern RAG Pipeline for Large Context Models**
+- **Hierarchical Chunking**: Documents are processed into parent and child chunks.
+Parent chunks provide broader context, while child chunks offer granular details for precise information retrieval.
+This structure is optimized for leveraging the extensive context windows of advanced models like GPT-4.1 (placeholder for actual large context model name).
+- **Full Document Storage**: In addition to chunks, the full text of processed documents is stored in a dedicated `processed_documents` table in Supabase.
+This enables retrieval strategies that can utilize entire documents or very large sections, feeding more holistic context to the LLM.
+- **Optimized for Deep Analysis**: By combining hierarchical chunks with the availability of full document text, the RAG pipeline can more effectively answer complex queries, perform cross-document analysis (future capability), and allow the LLM to synthesize information from a much wider understanding of the source material.
+- **Supabase Integration**: Leverages Supabase for robust storage of full documents, hierarchical chunks (with parent-child relationships correctly handled), and financial profiles extracted from documents.
+- **UUID-based Identifiers**: All document and chunk entities utilize UUIDs for consistent and reliable identification and linking.

 ### ✅ **Advanced Document Processing**
 - **LLMWhisperer Integration** - Professional OCR for financial documents
   - **High-Quality Text Extraction** - Superior to basic PDF parsing